israelcamp/israelcamp.github.io/_posts/2025-08-16-surveillance.markdown

 We will also allow upload of frames that were processed by AI.
 This is done through the endpoint `/aiupload`.
 This endpoints expects an image that has bounding box drawn into it and a header that will inform if a person was detected in this image or not.

 The frames received by `/aiupload` are then served via these endpoints:
 1. `/aicapture`
 1. `/streamai`

 The `/aicapture` endpoints also sends in its header if the there was a person detected in the current frame.
-The main function for the server is:
+The main function for the server is:<br><br>

 ```go
 func main() {